“First, you make a roux.”

 Gumbo du Jour at Commander’s Palace

 Chef Tory McPhail lets spontaneity and creative whims prevail at this legendary Garden District restaurant.
 You’ll never quite know which gumbo you’ll get, but rest assured they’re all delicious.
-Especially at lunch when martinis are only 25 cents.
+Especially at lunch along with their 25 cents martinis.

-Of course, there’s no better place to taste the region’s most coveted gumbo dishes than at the Treme Gumbo Festival.
+Of course, there’s no better place to taste the region’s most coveted gumbo dishes than at the Tremé Creole Gumbo Festival.
 Chefs from all across South Louisiana gather at Congo Square in Armstrong Park to celebrate New Orleans’ signature dish.
 There, you’ll find your standard chicken and sausage, varieties of seafood, duck, and even vegan offerings.
 This free festival held every November has quickly become a local favorite.
-Go find out why Nov.
-14 and 15.
+Find out why on November 16 and 17.